acerv/rpi3_tester/README.md

 # Frequency reader
 To read the frequency of a sqared waveform, use the `freq` command.
 The `freq` command usage is the following:
-* freq start [gpio]: it starts to read the frequency of the waveform into the specified GPIO pin
+* `freq start [gpio]`: it starts to read the frequency of the waveform into the specified GPIO pin
-* freq stop: it stops the frequency read
+* `freq stop`: it stops the frequency read
-* freq print: it prints the current frequency
+* `freq print`: it prints the current frequency

 With these routines, the program can measure signals up to 4MHz, but the result can be improved by reducing register operations on GPIO virtual memory map (ie. knowing before the GPIO we want to use).